When you think of social networks the big three jump out at you, Facebook, Twitter and Google+.

 As with WordPress, BuddyPress can be expanded upon using a multitude of plugins created specifically for it.
 Here are a few plugins to consider.

-While there is one blog associated with your site, this plugin allows you to extend the Groups options to associate a single blog with each group created.
-More information →
+While there is one blog associated with your site, this plugin allows you to extend the Groups options to add a single blog to each group created.
+From there group admins can assign user roles for the blog.

 BuddyPress Activity Plus

-This plugin allows you to embed images, video or links into your activity stream that makes sharing media on your site simple.
-More information →
+This handy plugin makes it easy for users to promote each other’s posts with familiar Facebook-style share buttons.
+The plugin also allows members to embed images, video or links into your activity stream that makes sharing media on your site simple.

 The Best Private Social Network?